 The goal consists of a lower basket and a chain ring, which we will attach to the center post.
 We will use the round steel bar and flat steel as the primary materials for both rings.
 We will bend the round steel bar into an ‘S’ shape to form the foundation of the structure for the top ring and the lower basket.
 The flat steel bar will serve as the halo ring, and we will weld it to the bent ¼-inch steel rod.

 Using a MapPro Torch, the rods will be heated in some areas to make them soft and eventually bendable over as planned.
 I made 2 bends of 90 degrees in line with each other.
 Meaning that I can lay the bar flat on the ground still.
 One side of the “S” steel rod will be installed on the center post, while the other side will be welded with the halo ring.

 Step 4: Attaching the Chains

 Make many holes on the halo ring of the upper ring, then attach the chains using the snap links.
-Meanwhile, the other end of the chain will be put together at the center of the post using a 5 inch hose clamp.
+Meanwhile, the other end of the chain will be put together at the center of the post using a 5-inch hose clamp.
 This process aimed to make the goal appear like the real one found in the market.
-Meaning, it should easily catch the disc, similar to how a commercial basket catches the disc upon reaching the basket.
+Meaning, that it should easily catch the disc, similar to how a commercial basket catches the disc upon reaching the basket.